This New Poke Restaurant Will Take Reno by Storm

 “We did a little test kitchen at my house with my family and friends, and these were the most popular ingredients,” Walshaw said.
 “We added everything to the aloha bowl that people liked the most.”

-Poke bowls can be ordered ahead online or at the restaurant for sit-down dining or take-out (coffee and açai bowls only can be ordered in house).
-Delivery of poke bowls will begin soon, Walshaw said.
+Poke bowls can be ordered ahead online or at the restaurant.
+Both sit-down dining or take-out options are available.
+Coffee and açai bowls can only be ordered in-house.
+Additionally, delivery of poke bowls will begin soon, Walshaw said.

 No word yet on whether those menus offered poke.